machaao/machaao-samples/index.rst

 The Messenger Platform, so far has been the only medium to truly get any kind of “traction” on your consumer facing bot.

-But, the reach and the engagement has been severely impacted by the introduction of changes in policy as well as the removal of the Discover Feature.
+But, the reach and the engagement has been severely impacted by the introduction of changes in Facebook Messenger Platform Policy as well as the removal of the Discover Feature.

-Even, if you were to choose WhatsApp there is a marketing spend associated with promoting the phone number.
+Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the phone number.

-Such marketing spend numbers are generally not in the reach of Indie developers who are looking to build personal assistants for end consumers.
+Such marketing spend numbers are generally not in the reach of independent developers / small business who are looking to build deeply personalized chat bots.

 Why MessengerX.io?
 =============================================================================